Services

 EMDR

-Grief is a natural response to loss, whether through death, illness, transitions, or changes that reshape our lives.
-Grief therapy creates space to honour what has been lost, to stay present with the ache, and to find ways of carrying it that bring meaning and connection.
-My background in spiritual care and hospice work informs my approach, offering a steady presence for individuals navigating grief at all stages of life.
+Grief is a natural response to loss, whether through death, illness, life transitions, relationship changes, or experiences that reshape our lives.
+Grief and loss therapy offers a compassionate space to honour what has been lost, navigate difficult emotions, and find ways of carrying loss that support meaning, resilience, and connection.
+My background in spiritual care and hospice work informs a grounded approach that makes space for both sorrow and healing while remaining connected to what matters most.

 Fees